 Nope?
 Then sell it.

-Where to Sell Used Clothes
+6 Places to Sell Used Clothes

-Plenty of apps and websites like Poshmark, Threadflip, Etsy and eBay allow you to sell used clothes online.
+Plenty of apps and websites like Poshmark, Threadflip, Etsy and eBay allow you to sell your clothes online.
 But maybe you don’t have the technical know-how (or the patience) to do it yourself.
 Don’t fret.

-There are several other brick-and-mortar places to pawn off your used clothes, shoes, handbags, accessories — even baby clothes, toys and supplies — to get cash in your pocket by the end of the day.
+There are several brick-and-mortar places to pawn off your used clothes, shoes, handbags, accessories — even baby clothes, toys and supplies — to get cash in your pocket by the end of the day.

 Brands that do well at Uptown Cheapskate include Urban Outfitters, Levi’s and H&M. If you’re unsure if your clothes will fit in style-wise, visit its website for more info on trending brands and styles.